rollup/rollup/docs/01-command-line-reference.md

 export default config
 ```

-Alternatively you can use the helper which should provide intellisense without the need for jsdoc annotations:defineConfig
+Alternatively you can use the `defineConfig` helper, which should provide Intellisense without the need for JSDoc annotations:

 ```javascript
 // rollup.config.js